Complex systems research, made checkable.

 All problems →

-The research program targets specific open problems in mathematics and physics — not general-purpose theorem-proving.
-Each entry links to the papers that make direct contributions.
+The research program studies specific open problems in mathematics and physics through approaches, reductions, and partial structures.
+Each entry links to papers that state their assumptions and remaining gaps.

 Navier–Stokes Global Regularity